 - 1. Create an XML file of sample data to represent a message or element structure from a WSDL namespace.
 The XML file must conform to the schema for the message type or element. - For convenience, add the sample data to your orchestration project.
 Samples can be used across BPEL processes.
-See Generating a Sample Data File and Adding a Sample Data File to a WSDL Message for more information. - 3.
+See "Generating a Sample Data File" on page 108 and "Adding a Sample Data File to a WSDL Message" on page 109 for more information. - 3.
 Open a complex variable in the Process Variables list. - 4.
 Right-mouse click on the variable name or part name, and select View Data. - 5.
 Right-mouse click on a variable part and select Load Data.